idzilleagle/truth-tweet-bot-prime/README.md

 ---

-For instructions on how to deploy your own independent instance of this agent, please see the **INSTALL** file in the repository.
+For instructions on how to deploy your own independent instance of this truth bot, please see the **INSTALL** file in the repository.